febrianrachmadi/lots-iam-gpu/README.md

 ### 1.1.
 Docker Image [RECOMMENDED]

 The easiest way to use the LOTS-IM method is to get a Docker image and run it as a Docker container.
-You can get the Docker image using the following link: `https://drive.google.com/file/d/15QIDsjSb1bYLzbWAwcc5JcYlc3UFhAR8/view?usp=sharing`.
+You can get the Docker image using the this [link](https://drive.google.com/file/d/15QIDsjSb1bYLzbWAwcc5JcYlc3UFhAR8/view?usp=sharing).
 The Docker image for this project is written in Python3.
 Below is the libraries installed in the Docker image, in case you need it.

 - Python (3.5/3.6)
 - pip (20.1)